01 of 05

 Tie a Quick Release Knot-Step Three

-Cross the rope back over the top of the ‘snap end’, and pull a loop up through the resulting circle.
+Next, cross the rope back over the top of the ‘snap end’ of your rope, and pull a loop up through the resulting circle.
 Don't tighten any of the loops yet.
 That will make it hard to complete the knot.
 The final tightening will be at the finish.Continue to 4 of 5 below.

 04 of 05